 A leader I once knew from the boomer generation had a team of young millennials.
 Despite the generation gap, the leader spent time and effort to connect with their millennial employees by discussing and sharing news about their mutual interest, K-Pop bands.
 While misunderstandings do arise, the mutual interest of K-Pop bands helped to maintain a strong team spirit.

 Pick small and low-risk activities.

-Big changes can be a shock to the system, so much so that it may create a tremendous level of fear and anxiety.
+Significant changes can shock the system, so much so that they may create a tremendous level of fear and anxiety.
 This may prevent you from engaging even in the smallest of activities.
 When in a new culture, pick activities that have minor consequences on yourself, your career or your relationships.

+Taking a different route to work.
 It could be trying a new restaurant or a new cuisine.
-Taking a different route to work.
 Sitting on a different seat in the office pantry.
-In social situations, it could mean meeting up for coffee rather than for happy hour with your new colleague, date or an acquaintance.
-When you get into the habit of trying new and low-risk activities often, it will slowly stretch your comfort zone and help to gain the confidence to trying higher-risk activities eventually.
+It could mean meeting up for coffee rather than for happy hour with your new colleague, date or acquaintance.
+When you get into the habit of trying new and low-risk activities, it will slowly stretch your comfort zone and help you gain the confidence to try higher-risk activities eventually.

 Reframe the situation

 Fear comes from our learned way of thinking and perceiving a situation.
 For example, skydiving or a bungee jump can be life-threatening.
 But for many, these activities are seen as exciting, thrilling, and some have become addicted to these activities.
 It’s not because they do not feel the same sensations.
 It is because the way they view these activities is different.

 When you find yourself in a new situation, reframe by saying that this activity is “exciting, challenging, courageous”.
 When we practice reframing often, confidence will grow.
 When you look back at all the news things you’ve tried, you’d be amazed at your accomplishments.